 (4) The identity and rights and obligations of a teaching hospital the name of which is changed under subsection (3) are not affected by that change and a reference to that teaching hospital as a teaching hospital in a written law or a document or instrument by its name as it was prior to that change shall be construed as a reference to that teaching hospital by its name as so changed.

-[Section 3 amended by No. 21 of 1985 s.
+[Section 3 amended: No. 21 of 1985 s.
 3.]

 4. Power of managing body or Minister to enter into agreement with Senate